Prague aims to rein in growing Segway craze

 "I do not like Segways because they aren't safe for pedestrians."

-Lack of regulation and Prague’s compact historical centre make the city ideal for Segway tours as they can reach most of the popular tourist sights.
+Lack of regulation and Prague’s compact historical center make the city ideal for Segway tours as they can reach most of the popular tourist sights.

-The proposed rules would cover more streets in the most heavily visited areas in the historic centre.
+The proposed rules would cover more streets in the most heavily visited areas in the historic center.
 Officials are also seeking to regulate Segways like bikes to keep them off sidewalks.

 While a few scattered Segway bans exist around town, city officials and residents agree further restrictions and a more cohesive approach are needed.

-"It happened to me and my children, that we had to jump out of the way of Segways," said Zuzana Zemanová, who lives in the city centre.
+"It happened to me and my children, that we had to jump out of the way of Segways," said Zuzana Zemanová, who lives in the city center.

 "Segways are hefty and unpredictable and because I